All Episodes

 Hey, Teddy, come on, man.

-That'll be Excused too, uh, ladies and gentlemen.
+That'll be excused too, ladies and gentlemen.

-Although, you know, you don't know what uh uh the media is gonna say it's all been excused and and forgiven uh as they circle the wagons around the Democrats, but um it's bad.
+It's all been excused and forgiven as they circle the wagons around the Democrats.

 It is really, really bad for the Democrats out there all over the country electorally.

-Wouldn't it be the most delicious irony if the Ted Kennedy seat were lost, preventing health care from passing.
+The fact that the Democrats are having to fight at all for Ted Kennedy's seat, wouldn't it be the most delicious irony if the Ted Kennedy seat were lost, preventing health care from passing?

 They'll delay it a couple of months if they have to.

-Emergency change uh to the law.
+Emergency change to the law.

-But everybody's gonna see this.
+But everybody's going to see this.

-Everybody the Democrats are now running naked through the streets.
+The Democrats are now running naked through the streets.

 There's no cover.

-Everybody sees them for who they are.
+Everybody sees them for who they are, job destroyers, private sector destroyers.

-Job destroyers, private sector destroyers, Christina Roomer, story here in the Politico.
+Christina Romer, story here in the Politico.

-She said yesterday that Obama was subdued and disappointed upon learning of Friday's jobless number, said the administration favors further government action.
+She said yesterday that Obama was subdued and disappointed upon learning of Friday's jobless number.

-Of course he does, because he's not subdued, and he's not disappointed.
+Of course he does, because he's not subdued and he's not disappointed.

 This is the plan.